Romance scam uses military photos to fool widow

 The pretend Army Captain even promised to bring home gold if she paid customs fees and taxes.
 The gold never came and Ann realized she had been scammed for several months.

 The Army has posted a warning that romance scams have increased using photos grabbed off social media.
-A Douglas County Sheriff’s detective found that the victim’s captain should be demoted to imposter.
+A Douglas County Sheriff’s detective found that the victim’s captain should be demoted to an imposter.

-Douglas county sheriff’s sergeant Nate Kovarik said, “We did learn the military unit that he claimed to be from doesn’t actually exist and this person isn’t a real military service member it’s still and ongoing investigation.”
+Douglas county sheriff’s sergeant Nate Kovarik said, “We did learn the military unit that he claimed to be from doesn’t actually exist and this person isn’t a real military service member it’s still an ongoing investigation.”

 But the detective says out of country scams make it hard to track and recover a victim’s money.
 The widow has lost $45,000 and she sent a final email to a scammer who is not an officer or a gentleman.